django-cms/django-filer/docs/settings.rst

 ``FILER_FILE_CONSTRAINTS``
 --------------------------

-Defines the full path of the method.
+Defines dotted path to function.
 Default is None

-If you would like to introduce new constraint to filer, you can use this setting and pass full path of method as string.
+If you would like to introduce new constraint to filer, you can use this setting and pass a list of dotted paths to functions.
 The method should raise validation error for the case which is not valid.

 e.g::